7.1 Codicological and paleographical features

 Mioni provides details of the quires in the catalogue:

 The manuscript presents one single hand – at least for each column.4 It is not obvious if the same scribe copied the three columns or if different scribes were dedicated to each alphabet (see point 8.5).
 The scripts are less carefully written in several instances.
 This is probably due to tiredness (see for example the Greek column in folio 210r; 235v; 242v) or when the scribe attempts to gain precious space.
-This is the case when the Latin and the Arabic texts take more space than the Greek, the Greek text being copied first chapter 8: see the Arabic in 133v; and Latin in 156v as examples.
+This is the case when the Latin and the Arabic texts take more space than the Greek, the Greek text being copied first (see chapter 8): see the Arabic in 133v; and Latin in 156v as examples.